Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Restart-AzureRmRecoveryServicesAsrJob.md

 ```

 ### -Name
-Specifies the unique name for the job.
+Specify the job by name.

 ```yaml
 Type: String